 In July 2017, the Income Tax Law was amended by adding a second tax residency test- the ‘60 day rule’.
 Under the ‘60 day rule’, an individual is now considered as a tax resident of Cyprus if, in the relevant tax year, he/she:

 - remains in Cyprus for at least 60 days in the year of assessment; and

 - is engaged in any business in Cyprus and/or is employed in Cyprus and/or holds an office (director) under a Cyprus tax resident company at any time during the year of assessment, provided that such is not terminated during the tax year; and

 - maintains a permanent residence in Cyprus (whether owned or rented).

 The ‘60 day rule’ allows an individual to be considered as a tax resident of Cyprus who in the relevant tax year

 - does not remain in any other country for more than 183 days in total, and

 - who is not a tax resident in any other country.

-The aforementioned rules apply for the entire 2017 tax year, i.e. as of 1 January 2017, irrespective of the date of the amendment of the said law.
+The aforementioned Cyprus tax residency rules apply for the entire 2017 tax year, i.e. as of 1 January 2017, irrespective of the date of the amendment of the said law.

-We can advise on clients on the practical issues of obtaining the Non – Dom as well as how to utilise this, in the best possible way.
+We can advise clients on the Cyprus Tax Residency requirements with an accent on the practical issues of obtaining the Non – Dom as well as how to utilise this, in the best possible way.